-8 Constrains and prospects of chickpea production
+Constrains and prospects of chickpea cultivation

-Many problems or constraints were observed on sample farms, which were pooled into fallowing categories namely, low yield, pest and disease, long duration, small grain size, lack of technical knowledge, low market price or pulse production being not profitable etc. The constraints involved in chickpea production were identified and ranked according to weighted mean scale or in form of proportion of farmers who given priority for that observed occurrence of the problem on their farm and the results have been presented below.
+Many problems or constraints were observed on sample farms, which were collected and pooled into the following categories namely, low yield, pest and disease, long duration, small grain size, lack of technical knowledge, lower market prices or pulse production being not profitable etc. The constraints involved in chickpea production were identified and ranked according to weighted mean scale or in form of proportion of farmers who given priority for that observed occurrence of the problem (Table 6.18).